willem-vanheemstrasystems/angular-ui-router-headstart/ANG_UI_ROUT001/README.md

 Once that is done, we can move on to our application’s ```config``` object.
 Here, we will be dealing with [$stateProvider](http://angular-ui.github.io/ui-router/site/#/api/ui.router.state.$stateProvider) and [$urlRouterProvider](http://angular-ui.github.io/ui-router/site/#/api/ui.router.router.$urlRouterProvider), so we need to inject them into our config object in order to have them available.

+Next we want to pass the URL of our home state into ```$urlRouterProvider.otherwise()```, so it maps our application to this state by default.
+We will then need to use ```$stateProvider```, which is what we will be dealing with for the rest of the tutorial. ```$stateProvider``` is what ui-router gives developers to use when routing applications.
+A state corresponds to a “place” in the application in terms of the overall UI and navigation.
+A state describes what the UI looks like and what it does at that place.
+It works in the same way that ```ngRoute``` uses ```routeProvider```.